 - Wire Transfer: Markets.com allows bank-to-bank or person to institution wire transfers of funds.
 The broker doesn’t allow cash transfers into any of its bank accounts.

-- Fast Wire Transfer: This allows traders to wire funds in their local currency, which saves currency conversion fees.
+- Fast Wire Transfer: This allows traders to wire funds in their local currency, which saves currency conversion charges.

 - Other methods: Markets.com accepts other country-specific funding methods.
 Traders should inquire with customer service.

-However, before you can trade with Markets.com for the first time, you need to verify your account with the following information:
+Before you can trade with Markets.com for the first time, traders in need to verify their account with the following information:

 - Proof of Identification